StumbleRunner/WeatherFlow_DisplayHistory/README.md

 ```
 When the script is done running it will pop up a window on your display using whatever the default picture viewer is (Photos, Preview, xv, etc).
 If you don't have a display (or even if you do) the resulting picture is saved off in the local directory under the name WeatherPlot.png

-Here's a sample image with about 2 1/2 years of data
+Here's a sample of the final image with about 2 1/2 years of data
 ![WeatherPlot](WeatherPlot.png)